dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 Both [UseKestrel](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderkestrelextensions.usekestrel) and [UseIISIntegration](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderiisextensions.useiisintegration) are required.
 Code calling `UseIISIntegration` doesn't affect code portability.
 If the app isn't run behind IIS (for example, the app is run directly on Kestrel), `UseIISIntegration` doesn't operate.

 The ASP.NET Core Module generates a dynamic port to assign to the backend process.
 The `UseIISIntegration` method picks up the dynamic port and configures Kestrel to listen on `http://locahost:{dynamicPort}/`.
-This configuration replaces other URL configurations provided by `UseUrls`.
+This configuration replaces other URL configurations provided by:

+* `UseUrls`
+* [Configuration](xref:fundamentals/configuration/index) (or command-line `--urls` option)

 Therefore, a call to `UseUrls` isn't required when using the module.
 If `UseUrls` is called, Kestrel listens on the port specified when running the app without IIS.

 If `UseUrls` is called in an ASP.NET Core 1.0 app, call it **before** calling `UseIISIntegration` so that the module-configured port isn't overwritten.
 This calling order isn't required with ASP.NET Core 1.1 because the module setting overrides `UseUrls`.